CJWPaddles will be closed for the upcoming holidays. See you in 2025!

 Method #2 - Stand flat-footed and extend one arm above your head as if you were holding a paddle vertically.
 Measure from the floor to the middle of your middle finger - where your fingers would curl over the top of the paddle.

-If your measurement results in less than 82", consider adding 2” to 4" to the overall length.
+For full-size Greenland paddles, if your measurement results in less than 82", consider adding 2” to 4" to the overall length.
 For measurements greater than 92", consider subtracting a few inches.
 Try both methods but it's suggested to not go shorter than 82" or longer than 92”.

 Illustration of Greenland Paddle overall length